14HAK/docker/README.md

 '-> docker run -dit --name dulon88/react-docker88 <dulon88/react-docker88>' // if you need go to "-> cd dulon88/react-docker88" folder and modifying files and re-build image at same position and push into github for latest version.

-// Copy files from the container to your local machine '-> docker cp dulon88/react-docker88:/app ./new-one' // copy the files from the container to the host machine '-> code ./new-one' // goto new-one folder
+// Copy files from the container to your local machine '-> docker cp <running container name>:/app ./<folder name you chose>' // copy the files from the container to the host machine
+'-> code ./new-one' // goto new-one folder
 '-> docker build -t new-one .' // re-build or build new image
 // if folder name matched Docker pulled image name its re-builded